ADernild/queen_dk_nys/README.md

 - [ ] Use ai to generate speeches.
 - [ ] Analyze speech lengths, sentences said and feature relevant charts.
 - [ ] Optimize for mobile view
+- [ ] Optimize performance (make vectorized solutions rather than for loops)